ayushmahadik8/Internship_certificate-/README.md

 🔹 Creating interactive reports and dashboards in Power BI.

-🔹 Writing optimized SQL queries for data extraction and reporting
+🔹 Writing optimized SQL queries for data extraction and reporting.

 🔹 Documenting and visualizing insights using Jupyter Notebook.